morganhancock/recipebox/Merging_exercise_2.md

 ### Cook #1
 First you need to set up your own private kitchen.
 Do the following to create a new branch.

-1. Start from the `master` branch.
-If you're on another branch enter `git checkout master`.
+1. Start from the `MASTER` branch.
+If you're on another branch enter `git checkout MASTER`.
 2. Create and checkout a new branch by entering `git checkout -b breakfast`.

-You just created a new branch that, right now, matches the `master` branch.
+You just created a new branch that, right now, matches the `MASTER` branch.
 It doesn't contain the commits (the new recipes and changes to existing recipes) from Exercise 1.

 Now let's add a new recipe.